John N. Raney

-John Nathan Raney (born April 4, 1947) is a businessman in College Station, Texas, who is a Republican member of the Texas House of Representatives for District 14, which encompasses Brazos County, including Bryan–College Station.
+John Nathan Raney (born April 4, 1947) is a businessman in College Station, Texas, who is a former Republican member of the Texas House of Representatives for District 14, which encompasses Brazos County, including Bryan–College Station.

 Background

 A sixth-generation Texan, Raney was born in Huntsville in Walker County and reared for several years on a farm in Madison County, which had been owned by his family for 125 years.
 In 1950, he moved back to Huntsville.
 In 1960, he relocated to Bryan, where he graduated in 1965 from the former Stephen F. Austin High School, renamed and consolidated in 1971 as Bryan High School.
 In 1969, Raney received a Bachelor of Business Administration degree from Texas A&M University, with a concentration in marketing.
 In June 1969, after his graduation from TAMU, Raney launched Aggieland Book Store, a business which he still operates.
 From 1969 to 1975, he was a first lieutenant in the Texas Army National Guard.